Skip to Content

 Trying to catch something good!

 Fishing is a way of life for many Mexicans who live along the coast.
-This provides an amazing opportunity for fishing enthusiasts to catch some once-in-a-lifetime fish or just get themselves a fresh dinner.
+A fishing charter in Puerto Vallarta provides an amazing opportunity for fishing enthusiasts to catch some once-in-a-lifetime fish or just get themselves a fresh dinner.

 On this inshore fishing tour, you’ll head out on a 26-foot panga fishing boat to fish the waters in Banderas Bay and its surrounds.
 You can catch fish at all times of the year, but certain fish are best during certain seasons.